 Frankie Munro – Program Coordinator

 Frankie moved to Queenstown in December 2024, having fallen in love with the West Coast during a visit the previous Easter.
-Before moving, he completed an internship with Kickstart Arts in nipaluna/Hobart.
+Whilst completing a Bachelor's degree in Fine Arts from UTAS, he completed an internship with Kickstart Arts in nipaluna/Hobart.
 There, he was able to demonstrate his technical skills while gaining valuable insights into the field, and developed a newfound appreciation for the work that takes place behind the scenes of arts organisations.

 As a photographer, Frankie enjoys telling stories through his work and finds inspiration through exploring landscapes and archival material.
-Having developed a passion for analogue technologies, his own practice has begun to take a more experimental approach.
+Combining analogue and digital technologies, his own practice has begun to take a more experimental approach.